WACTF/WACTF-development/Quality-Assurance/README.md

 2. Is the flag the correct format: [README-Setup.md#flag-format](../README-Setup.md#flag-format)
 3. Make the challenge exist on the scoreboard: [README-Scoreboard.md](README-Scoreboard.md)
 4. Ensure the deliverable meets these requirements: [README-Delivery.md#delivery-checklist](../README-Delivery.md#delivery-checklist)
-5. Ensure the challenge is solveable as expected without any "mucking around" to get it working
+5. Ensure the challenge is solvable as expected without any "mucking around" to get it working
 6. Can it broken badly in some other way?
 7. Does it fit the tier that it's meant for: [README.md#challenge-difficulty](../README.md#challenge-difficulty)